Martinspire/f1app/README.md

 Also there is an issue with autoprefixer whining about the CSS for LeafletJS (and @tailwindcss/forms) and the only workaround seems to be that we fix it locally.
 Otherwise the browser console will start listing a few warnings that just aren't very interesting.
 Something about a css line being deprecated which isn't used much but also can't really be overridden.
 So when either the warning is gone or the projects are updated we can use it normally again.

 Well, of course we could downgrade but where's the fun in that?

+Installation commands is as follows: `npm run install-project`

+## Running and deployment

+If you want to run it locally, just use `nx serve` once everything is installed.

+You can also run tests `nx test` and lint `nx lint` to see some quality information, though I haven't really done much there yet (since its still more of a playground for me)

+Also with the right credentials (so only me basically) its possible to manually deploy to Github Pages with `npm run deploy` and it automatically builds once a new push to the main branch is done.

+## Version info

+### 20-6 fixed some bugs

+* updated readme with current status and tech
+* date of races in season list
+* audio player now pausing previous track when switching
+* different modal solution to easier make modals
+* removal of dummy or test data
+* open wiki links in new tab
+* added github link
+* removed ability to share current page link.
+Just always use main site (otherwise I have to make github behave with angular routing and environments and I don't really wanna)

+Earlier releases can be found in github history